johnnyreilly/proverb-offline/README.md

 - AngularJS 1.3
 - SQL Server 2008 R2

-The focus of this repository is swapping out Web Optimization and using GulpJS to generate minified assets.
+The focus of this repository is starting the journey towards creating an "offline" version of Proverb.
+That is to say one that works like a native app.
+This will be implemented with a little help from Service Worker (and so will initially only work on super-up-to-date browsers).

 ## Getting Started